Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Experiments

-We compare the performance of our tests on data from a number of domains with several existing methods, and settings of the embedding parameters $L,D'$.
-For evaluation, we use empirical power at different degrees of departure from the null hypothesis, calculated by averaging the proportion of rejections at level $\alpha=0.05$ over 1000 independent datasets with samples divided into two groups of sizes $n_{1}=60,n_{2}=40$.
-To ensure the tests are well-calibrated, we also calculate nominal sizes assuming the two sample groups are drawn from the same random meta-distribution.
-We calculate eigenvalues and eigenfunctions using analytical expressions provided in the Appendix, and fix $\alpha(\lambda)=e^{-\lambda}$ (i.e. heat kernel with $t=1$) for all experiments.
+We compare the performance of our tests with several existing methods, across synthetic and real data, and settings of the embedding parameters $L,D'$.
+For evaluation, we use empirical power at different degrees of departure from the null hypothesis (Captured by $\delta$ in the plots in Fig.~\ref{fig:power}), calculated by averaging the proportion of rejections at level $\alpha=0.05$ over 1000 independent datasets, with samples divided into two groups of sizes $n_{1}=60,n_{2}=40$.
+To ensure the tests are well-calibrated, we calculate nominal sizes assuming the two sample groups are drawn from the same meta-distribution.
+Details on the experiment settings and computational complexity are in Appendix~\ref{subsec:app_simulations}.

 \paragraph*{Finite intervals}